 - Professor Anthony Crook, Emeritus Professor of Town and Regional Planning and former Senior Pro-Vice Chancellor, University of Sheffield

-- Dr Emma Stone, Director of Policy and Research, Joseph Rowntree Foundation
+- Dr Emma Stone, Director of Design and Exploration, The Good Things Foundation

 - Professor Craig Watkins, Vice President and Head of the Faculty of Social Sciences, University of Sheffield (Chair)

-For more information on this scheme or if you are interested in applying for future cohorts please email firstname.lastname@example.org.
+For more information on this scheme or if you are interested in applying for future cohorts please email Tom Wild firstname.lastname@example.org.
 The call for applications is annual, usually in March/April and the scheme commences in September/October to coincide with the academic year.

 Professor ADH Crook is an Emeritus Professor at the University of Sheffield.
 He served as Pro-Vice Chancellor for a decade until 2008 and was awarded a CBE in 2014 for his service to housing.
 Professor Crook has been Chair of Shelter and Sheffield Homes and has also held senior roles with Orbit Housing Group and the Coalfields Regeneration Trust.
 He serves on the RTPI Board and on the national council of the Academy of Social Sciences.
 The scheme has been established and named in recognition of Professor Crook’s commitment to public service and to reflect his support for the Fellowships.